Time-domain and Frequency-domain Signals and their Analysis

-For very short bunches (well below the nsec-scale) direct measurements in time-domain are less accurate if not impossible. \Fref[b]{fig:TFD-13} shows an example of a bunch length measurement in the CLIC test facility \cite{bib:TFD-CTF3} for psec long bunches.
+For very short bunches (well below the ns-scale) direct measurements in time-domain are less accurate if not impossible.
+Instead one might use frequency-domain measurements. \Fref[b]{fig:TFD-13} shows an experimental setup of such a bunch length measurement in the CLIC test facility \cite{bib:TFD-CTF3} for ps-long bunches.

-For the measurement the electromagnetic radiation of the bunches was used and emitted with a horn antenna directly onto a setup of four micro-wave receivers.
+For the measurement the electromagnetic radiation of the beam was used, which was emitted with a horn antenna directly onto a setup of four micro-wave receivers.
 By choosing the appropriate geometry and by choosing absorbers, these receivers were made sensitive to different frequency ranges of the electromagnetic radiation.
-As we have seen in \ref{box:TFD-bulength} higher up, the radiation spectrum of shorter bunches will contain more signal in the higher frequency bands than the spectrum of longer bunches.
+As we have seen in \ref{sec:bulen}, the radiation spectrum of short bunches will contain more signal in the higher frequency bands than the spectrum of long bunches.

-In the following figures some measurement examples are given and the result of an experiment, which used the bunch-length determined this way in order to optimize a klystron setting. \Fref[b]{fig:TFD-14} shows the signals of the four micro-wave receivers in time-domain. \Fref[b]{fig:TFD-15} shows the same signals after down conversion and Fourier transform.
+In the following figures measurement examples of the CTF3 test setup are given from an experiment, which used the so measured bunch-length in order to optimize a klystron setting. \Fref[b]{fig:TFD-14} shows the signals of the four micro-wave receivers in time-domain. \Fref[b]{fig:TFD-15} shows the same signals after down conversion and Fourier transform.
 In \Fref{fig:TFD-16} the amplitude of the highest peak in \Fref{fig:TFD-15} is extracted and plotted as a function of a klystron setting (phase).
 One clearly sees how the ratio of lower to higher frequencies changes.
 Finally \Fref{fig:TFD-17} shows the same data, but the peak-amplitudes have been converted into the bunch-length by using a mathematical model.
 The klystron setting with the smallest bunch length was be the optimal setting.